 For a fun and unique indoor activity to escape the winter cold, head on over to the largest Topgolf Swing Suite in all of the USA at the Ocean Casino Resort.
 Topgolf is an immersive and interactive social experience suitable for both golfers and non-golfers alike.
 In addition to virtual golf, Topgolf’s massive screens can also be used to play other fun virtual games, including, baseball, football, hockey, carnival classics, and even zombie dodgeball.

-Escape the Room at the Tropicana
+Escape the room at the Tropicana

 For a fun but challenging group activity, check out the Escape Room at Tropicana Casino & Resort.
-The exciting and innovative experience will test those family bonds as you work together to Beat-the-Clock in this interactive and team-based game.
+The exciting and innovative experience will test those family bonds as you work together to beat the clock in this interactive and team-based game.
 Groups of 2 to 10 people must use attention to detail and think outside the box to ‘escape’ a designated room in under 60 minutes.

 The Escape Room at Tropicana offers four Atlantic City related themed rooms to choose from, including The Poker Room, The Boardwalk, Casino Cage, and Backstage.
 Each game room provides a unique and thrilling experience you won’t forget anytime soon.
 Although many may fail at solving the puzzles and uncovering all the clues in the allocated time, you’ll be sure to have fun trying.
-There’s no doubt that it’s fun for all ages!

 Atlantic City is home to some of the best fine dining restaurants on the Jersey Shore.
-You’ll be able to find all types of cuisine, including Italian, Seafood, French, Chinese, American, and much more.
+You’ll be able to find all types of cuisine, including Italian, seafood, French, and much more.
 Here are a few of the top-rated restaurants in the city: Dock’s Oyster House is the oldest restaurant in AC and has been serving the best steaks and freshest seafood since 1897 or Carmine’s, famous for offering some of the best Southern Italian cuisines served in large portions in a family establishment.

 See the boats in the marina